kuz/Garage48-PiTank/Raspberry Pi/pi/README.md

 #### Camera Streamer
 These: `camserver.*` are obsolete now, since we emply mjpg-streamer to show the camera feed.
 The scipts `mjpgstreamer.sh` reads camera info file buffer and uses mjpg-streamer to create a web server.
+Open http://192.168.42.1:8080/stream_simple.html to access the camera feed.

 #### TCP Server
 `tcpserver.py` listens on the port and sends the command via serial interface to Arduino.